Best Search Engines Other Than Google: 2026 Guide

 Website: duckduckgo.com

-• Strengths: No user tracking, no personalized search bubbles, clean interface, and instant answers.
+• Strengths: Zero tracking, no personalized filter bubbles, a wonderfully clean interface, and snappy instant answers.

 brave search background